webksde/ddev-vscode-devcontainer-drupal-template/README.md

 ### *I used "ddev drowl-init-from-existing" and now my Web-Server can't reach the Database*

 We are currently investigating this problem.
 It has something todo with ddev creating a new database when importing a database dump through their db command.
 In the meantime you can use `ddev drowl-init` and import your database dump after initialisation through PHPMyAdmin (and swap the composer.json).

+## Other
+**Special thanks to [Joachim](https://github.com/joachim-n) for creating https://github.com/joachim-n/drupal-core-development-project/, which helped us to make this project valid for work on drupal core issues.**